 Vaccinal walkway

-However, questions from analysts at the end of the event focused almost all on vaccines.
-It is a sign that a company that revolves around Covid-19 will remain modern for a while (hopefully not long!).
+The analysts' questions at the end of the event, however, almost all focused on vaccines.
+It's a sign that a company that revolves around Covid-19 will remain modern for a while longer (hopefully not for long!).

 In summary, economically, new waves of the virus may not be necessary to maintain a good level.